Here we go, another session at #TFCBeautyTalk.

-Knowing your skin type will be your guide to finding the suitable products but it’s not always black and white.
+Knowing your skin type will be your guide to finding suitable products but it’s not always black and white.
 One thing for sure, always listen to your skin.
 You will hone your instincts as you learn.
 The skin changes from time to time.
 Some say every 6 months.
 In my case, whenever there’s a change in weather, environment or lifestyle, it will reflect on my skin easily.
 So, use products that will cover the skin’s current needs.

 A simple example: if you feel your skin is dry lately and yet you still force yourself using clarifying masks and lightweight moisturizers because you think you have oily and acne-prone skin.
 Is it going to do any good?
 Probably not.

-Proper hydration and balanced moisture are key to a healthy skin.
+Proper hydration and balanced moisture are key to healthy skin.
 Oily skin included.
-What I notice is many oily skin people actually suffer from dehydration, hence producing more oils to compensate the lack of hydration.
+What I notice is many oily skin people actually suffer from dehydration, hence producing more oils to compensate for the lack of hydration.
 I realized this upon reading a long time ago.
 I thought I had oily skin, so I used products that are geared towards this skin type.
 The result?
 My skin became oilier.
 Once I added more hydrating elements to the skin, I can see improvements.
 Don’t be scared of using moisturizers or oils.
-Find the right type products with suitable/preferred textures.
+Find the right type of products with suitable/preferred textures.

 READ AND RESEARCH.

 I am so satisfied I can type these loud and clear.